C-Loftus/Princeton-Thesis/doc/main.md

 However, many models related to specialty tasks suffer from a lack of data, well trained models, or an ecosystem through which to share them.
 Machine learning tasks for accessibility software often lack corporate incentives and thus depend upon community-led, manual solutions that potentially compromise privacy.

 In my paper, I describe a novel way to apply Federated Learning for voice-based accessibility software.
 This solution using federated learning allows models to be trained without exposing sensitive voice data to a central server.
-It applies user-centered design principles to reduce the complexity of the federated learning process for end users.
-My program allows users to use their data generated from existing accessibility software.
+It seeks to reduce the complexity of the federated learning process for end users and allows users to use their data generated from existing accessibility software.
 This data can be used to build the backend for new voice control software on mobile devices.
 Throughout this paper,I describe the technical implementation of this solution and the user experience goals that informed my design.

 Finally in the last section of the paper, I discuss the current landscape of Linux mobile devices and and how we can more effectively bring voice control to this platform.
+I argue that the data sovereignty goals of Linux Mobile devices align well with those of federated learning.
 I discuss not only why federated learning is theoretically useful on this platform, but also the technical challenges building alongside other tools in this nascent ecosystem.
-At the end of the paper, I discuss the implications of this work for the future of accessibility software
+At the end of the paper, I discuss the implications of this work for the future of accessibility software.

 # Introduction